 Bedford Hospital prides itself on its communication with its patients, staff, visitors and local community.

-The communications department manage all aspects of Trust communications, including internal (staff) communications, external communications (campaigns, public health information, patient information), e-communications and marketing.
-The department also operates the hospital’s press office, deaing with all media inquiries on behalf of hospital staff.
+The communications team manage all aspects of Trust communications, including internal (staff) communications, external communications (campaigns, public health information, patient information), e-communications and marketing.
+The team also operates the hospital’s press office, deaing with all media enquiries on behalf of hospital staff.

-All media enquiries are dealt with by the communications department.
+All media enquiries are dealt with by the communications team.

 We place great emphasis on the need for the strictest confidentiality in respect of our patients.
-We will not disclose any information about a patient unless we are given written permission from the individual or their next of kin (confidentiality waivers are available electronically from the communications department).
-All requests for interviewing/photographing patients must be made through the Communications department.
+We will not disclose any information about a patient unless we are given written permission from the individual or their next of kin (confidentiality waivers are available electronically from the communications team).
+All requests for interviewing/photographing patients must be made through the communications team.

-Under no circumstances may interviews, filming or photography be carried out on or around the hospital site without the express permission of the communications department.
+Under no circumstances may interviews, filming or photography be carried out on or around the hospital sites without the express permission of the communications team.
 If you carry out any filming or photographing without permission, our security team will request that you leave the site.
-If you need further information on any news stories, or would like to arrange an interview, please contact the communications department.
+If you need further information on any news stories, or would like to arrange an interview, please contact the communications team.